Scotland's culture is part of our identity

 Remember, too, that the Scots and their sense of heritage and community is an important aspect of Scotland culture.
 You’ll discover this for yourself if you undertake any kind of Scottish ancestry research.

-Click the family tree link below for some practical advice on this topic.
-Finally, as an icon of Highland culture, often taken to represent Scottish culture in its broadest sense, here is some information on the origins of tartan.
+Finally, as an icon of Highland culture, often taken to represent Scottish culture in its broadest sense, here is some information on the story of tartan.